PeidongLi123/Phase-field-fracture-COMSOL/README.md

-# Phase-field-fracture-model_Comsol
+# Phase-field-fracture_COMSOL

-Comsol Multiphysics implementation of phase-field fracture models based on only one module, i.e., the WEAK FORM PDE.
+A new numerical implementation approach in the COMSOL MULTIPHYSICS, which is based on only one module, i.e., the WEAK FORM PDE, is developed, and the details of numerical implementation are provided.
+In this approach, the finite element discretization formulas are not needed to be provided, and only the weak form of the governing equations is needed to be input.
+Therefore, the present numerical implementation approach is of both simplicity and flexibility, and it is suitable for various complex constitutive relations and governing equations.

 Note: All the examples have been tested on Comsol Multiphysics 6.0.